jcpowermac/openshift-serverless-vsphere-notifications/SLACK_IMPROVEMENTS.md

 - Error messages are also improved with consistent formatting
 - All scripts maintain their original functionality while improving output

+## Intelligent Alerting

+### Account Lockout Script (`lockout.ps1`)
+The lockout script runs every minute as a cronjob and now implements **intelligent alerting** without requiring persistent storage:

+- **Only sends Slack messages when there are actual changes** in account lockout status
+- **Uses hash-based change detection** to compare current status with previous run
+- **Sends immediate alerts** for any status changes (new lockouts, unlocks, etc.)
+- **Always sends error messages** regardless of frequency for critical issues
+- **Includes timestamp** in messages for tracking when status was last checked

+**How it works:**
+1. **Hash Generation**: Creates a unique hash of current lockout status
+2. **Change Detection**: Compares current hash with previous run's hash
+3. **Immediate Alerts**: Sends notification whenever lockout status changes
+4. **No Spam**: Skips notification when status is unchanged

+### Orphan VM Script (`orphanvms.ps1`)
+The orphan VM script also implements **intelligent alerting** to prevent spam:

+- **Only sends Slack messages when there are actual changes** in orphaned VM status
+- **Uses hash-based change detection** to compare current status with previous run
+- **Sends immediate alerts** when new orphaned VMs are detected or cleaned up
+- **Always sends error messages** regardless of frequency for critical issues
+- **Includes timestamp** in messages for tracking when status was last checked

+**How it works:**
+1. **Hash Generation**: Creates a unique hash of current orphaned VM status
+2. **Change Detection**: Compares current hash with previous run's hash
+3. **Immediate Alerts**: Sends notification whenever orphaned VM status changes
+4. **No Spam**: Skips notification when status is unchanged

+This prevents spam while ensuring important changes are communicated immediately, without requiring persistent storage between cronjob runs.
+Perfect for CI environments where lockouts and orphaned VMs can happen at any time and need immediate attention.

 ## Future Enhancements

 - Consider implementing Slack Block Kit for even richer formatting